uniot-io/uniot-docs/platform/sandbox/visual-editor/logic.md

 # Logic

-Logic blocks help you make decisions in your scripts based on conditions.
-Use logic to:

-- Compare values
-- Create conditional behaviors
-- Combine multiple conditions
-- Control program flow based on states
+Logic blocks enable decision-making in your scripts.
+Use these blocks to compare values, create conditional behaviors, combine multiple conditions, and control program flow based on device states.

 ## value

 <div align="left"><figure><img src="../../../.gitbook/assets/logic_value.png" alt=""><figcaption></figcaption></figure></div>

-Represents a boolean value (`#t` for true or `()` for false).
+A boolean constant that represents true or false.
+Use this block to provide boolean values to conditions, comparisons, or variables.

 **Parameters:**

-- **Value** (Boolean): Boolean value to set.
+- **Value** (Boolean): Select `true` or `false`

 **Returns:**

-- **Boolean**: The selected Boolean value.
+- **Boolean**: `#t` for true, `()` for false (Lisp values)

 **Example:**